netdata/netdata/exporting/README.md

 > Starting from Netdata v1.20 the host tags (defined in the `[backend]` section of `netdata.conf`) are parsed in
 > accordance with a configured backend type and stored as host labels so that they can be reused in API responses and
 > exporting connectors.
 The parsing is supported for graphite, json, opentsdb, and prometheus (default) backend types.
 > You can check how the host tags were parsed using the /api/v1/info API call.
-But keep in mind that backends subsystem
+But, keep in mind that backends subsystem
 > is deprecated and will be deleted soon.
 Please move your existing tags to the `[host labels]` section.

 ## monitoring operation